 Figure 3 presents a zoomed-in view of the maximum friction utilization of downtown State College, which is considered urban driving.
 The figure demonstrates that there is high friction utilization at locations within approximately 15 meters of a hard stop location (stop lights, stop signs).
 In these regions, friction utilization increases rapidly, with values ranging between 0.5 and 0.7 and occasionally reaching close to 1.
 This is consistent with the microscopic traffic dynamics used to generate the traffic simulation results; the simulation parameters are tuned from models of how vehicles are driven in the real world.
 It is outside the scope of this paper to assess the choice and tuning of these models.

 Figure 4 presents a zoomed-in estimate of the maximum friction utilization of straight-line highway driving on Interstate 99 (I99).
-This location was specifically chosen to show the low friction utilization, with peaks around 0.1.
-Since we are only evaluating trajectories with no lane changes, these friction utilization values are as expected due to the minimal amount of hard braking or turning that occurs in typical straight-line highway driving.
+This location was specifically chosen to show the low friction utilization, as expected due to the minimal amount of hard braking or turning that occurs in typical straight-line highway driving.

 Figure 5 presents a zoomed-in estimate of the maximum friction utilization of arterial driving at a traffic-light-controlled intersection with both on- and off-ramps.
 At this location, an increase in friction utilization is seen due to braking, cornering, and a combination of the two.
 This information can be used to guide modifications to operational rules-of-road in response to road surface conditions to improve the safety of the road network.
 For example, Figure 6 presents a zoomed-in view of the friction utilization at a specific intersection on North Atherton Street.
+Common sense indicates that vehicles will slow down in the vicinity of a traffic light, but only the traffic simulator will easily indicate – based on queue length, road grade, rules of road, and surrounding intersections – where exactly that slow-down is most abrupt.
 At this location, it is seen that friction levels are approximately 0.3 for straight-line driving due to a steep downhill grade approaching the intersection and increasing to about 0.8 as vehicles decelerate near the signal light.
+And due to a combination of a queue length and steep grade, there is significant friction utilization on the left-hand approach to the intersection, something difficult to predict without the combination of traffic simulation data and chassis dynamic simulations.
 At this intersection in the real-world, the traffic signal light is switched off during icy/snowy conditions because the decrease in friction supply that occurs in such events causes vehicles to skid through the intersection.

 In Figure 7, a section of Route 322 with particularly high maximum friction utilization is shown.
-This figure is significant because it represents a location within the State College Road network where many crashes have been reported or caused damage to the road infrastructure.
-This agreement between simulation and real-world observations shows the potential of this work to improve road safety.
+This location is where many crashes have been reported or caused damage to the road infrastructure.
+Counterintuitively, the maximum friction utilization is on the south-bound area which is an uphill location which includes past fatalities at precisely the “red” locations; however, on this road segment, only the northbound (downhill) portion of the roadway has signage warning of a dangerous curve.
+This agreement between simulation and real-world observations, including insights beyond intuition, shows the potential of this work to improve road safety.

 Conclusions and Future Work